efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

    Remote Procedure Call object.
 In **pydevmgr_elt** :class:`pydevmgr_elt.EltRpc` is sending action request trhough OPC-UA
 - ``Interface``
    This is just a groupment of Nodes and/or Rpcs.
-Interface object can create nodes on-the-fly based on the map file.
+Interface object can create nodes on-the-fly based on a default mapping or a custom map file.
    It hold a communication to the server and information to build Nodes.
 Most of the :class:`pydevmgr_elt.EltDevice` objects have three interfaces: ``stat``, ``cfg`` and ``rpcs`` which are grouping status nondes, config nodes and RPCs respectively.
 - ``Device``
    Device is the object representation of an hardware (or software) entity.
 It holds **Interfaces**, eventually **nodes** and methods to send actions.
-It can have also other Device instance (e.g. :class:`pydevmgr_elt.Adc` has two :class:`pydevmgr_elt.Motor` devices).
-The Device is responsible to create the communictaiotn protocal and pass it to children (Interface, Node, Rpc).
+It can have also other Device instances (e.g. :class:`pydevmgr_elt.Adc` has two :class:`pydevmgr_elt.Motor` devices as child).
+The Device is responsible to create the communictaiotn protocal and pass it to children Interface, Node, and Rpc.
 - ``Manager``
     Is a collection of devices.
-See :class:`pydevmgr_elt.EltManager`
+See :class:`pydevmgr_elt.EltManager`, the devices can be inside different PLCs (different OPC-UA servers).

 Engine
 ------

-The `pydevmgr_core`_ engine documentation is still missing but in short:
+The `pydevmgr_core`_ documentation is still missing but in short:

-Each pydevmgr objects (see above) are made of a configuration and some runtime variables such as a ua-client that goes from the device to the nodes during creation.
+Each pydevmgr objects (see above) are made of a configuration and some runtime variables such as a ua-client object that goes from device to interface to nodes during creation.

-The configuration dictate how the Object should behave, instanciating two objects (with similar classes) with the same configuration shall result to exactly the same behavior.
+The configuration dictate how the Object should behave.
+Instantiating two objects (with similar classes) with the same configuration shall result to exactly the same behavior.

 Each object has a ``.new`` method.
 Its role is to build the object within the context of its parent.
-For instance, when creating an interface from a device the Ua communication client object is transfered from device to interface, as well as when creating a node from the interface.
-Some other information as the OPC-UA node id is built.
+For instance, when creating an interface from a device the Ua communication client object is transferred from device to interface, similar when creating a node from the interface.
+Some other information as the OPC-UA node id is built at run time thanks to parent and config informations.

-After creating an object (Manager, Device, Interface, Node, Rpc) it is not garanty that changing its configuration instance will have any effect.
+After creating an object (Manager, Device, Interface, Node, Rpc) it is not guaranty that changing its configuration instance will have the wanted effect.
 All configuration change must be done before creating the object.